Kopymatic/Kopymatic/README.md

 Hello, I'm **Kopymatic**, or **Kopy** for short

-I currently program in:
+I've got experience in (and currently use)
 - Typescript
+- Svelte
+- Tailwind
+- the other web stuff (HTML, CSS, JS)
+- Godot Game Engine

+I have prior experience in
 - Kotlin
-- GDScript (Godot Game Engine)
-- And more!
+- Java

-I aspire to be a fullstack web developer or a game developer.
+- C# very breifly

+Trying to write good code and sometimes suceeding